vaperion/blade/README.md

               .bind(binder -> {
-                  binder.release(Player.class); // To remove the default provider binder.bind(Player.class, new MyPlayerProvider()); // To add your own })
+                  binder.release(Player.class); // To remove the default provider binder.bind(Player.class, new MyPlayerProvider()); // To add your own binder.bindSender(MySender.class, new MySenderProvider()); // To add your own sender provider })
               .build()
-              // Now, you can register all commands in a package:
+              // Now, you can register all commands in a package (including sub-packages):
               .registerPackage(MyPlugin.class, "com.example.commands")
               // or, you can register them individually:
               .register(ExampleCommand.class).register(AnotherCommand.class)